FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Two Phase Flood Routing Guidelines 2023/Two Phase Flood Routing Guidelines 2023.rst

 in Figures B.1 and B.2.
 Data that falls outside the ranges in these figures may not yield representative flow results.

+*TABLE B.1.
+YIELD STRESS AND VISCOSITY AS A FUNCTION OF SEDIMENTCONCENTRATION.*

 .. list-table::
    :widths: 100
    :header-rows: 0

-   * - TABLE B.1.
-       YIELD STRESS AND VISCOSITY AS A FUNCTION OF SEDIMENTCONCENTRATION

    * - Source              | Yield Stress \ :sub:`y` =            | Viscosity  = \ *e*\ :sup:`Cv`| \ *e*\ :sup:`Cv`
        |+-------------------+-------------------+-------------------+-------------------|                  |                  |                  | 